 How does Northwest Registered Agent stack up to the competition?

 Northwest offers a year of registered agent service in Iowa with any business formation service purchase.
-However, at $225, the price point for this package is higher than most competitors.
+However, at $225, the price point for this package is higher than most competitors, especially when compared to the free LLC formation package we offer at ZenBusiness.

-With more than 30,000 reviews available online, IncFile maintains high average rating scores, making them an impressive pick for registered agent service in Iowa.
+With more than 30,000 reviews available online, IncFile maintains high average rating scores, making them a popular pick for registered agent service in Iowa.

 However, one drawback of using IncFile is how they can be rather relentless with upsell attempts.
 IncFile has plenty of add-on features available, and it will certainly remind you of that fact several times as you work your way through their order form.
 It can also take IncFile a while to respond to customer support messages, especially via email.

 Every business entity in the state of Iowa is required to have a registered agent.
-In fact, you will not be allowed to finish the formation process for your company until you designate your registered agent.
+In fact, you won’t be allowed to finish the formation process for your company until you designate your registered agent.

 Unlike some states, Iowa does not offer a comprehensive (or even a partial) list of registered agents who serve in the state.
 You’ll need to do your own research to find your perfect agent.
 Thankfully, that’s where this guide comes in.